 I got lost in Indian country.
 Don’t know when exactly.
 Maybe a few weeks after the Oka Crisis ended and traditional people walked out of the treatment centre in Kanehsatake, holding up sacred masks.
 It could have been on a trip up north in the middle of winter, riding in a cold van, sipping my Haisla friend’s twist shandy, listening to him strum guitar.
 We got out along the way and looked up at the stars.
 They were so bright, as if they had been plugged into a socket on overload.
 I could feel the shock.
 Somebody picked me up out of the snow where I was lying, gazing skyward.
 Brushed off the ice.
 We got back in the van and drove north.

 Once I went out to Kanehsatake and sat among the Pines by myself, a lone figure in a grove of trees planted by the ancestors of the Mohawk people.
 I buried a silver bracelet under a pine tree and said a prayer for the little forest.
 That was years ago.
 Surely an animal has made off with it by now.
 Then I walked a road for a long time, looking for my friend’s place.
 Somebody stopped, gave me a lift to Joe’s tiny house perched on a hill above hayfields.
 I was definitely in Indian country then, among fields shimmering in the sun, lush with summer.
 Since that day, Joe has passed on, his ashes scattered over Blue Mountain near his home.
-He was behind the barricades at the end of the Oka Crisis, walked out to the army’s perimeter, climbed into a waiting bus and was driven to prison.
+He was behind the barricades until the last day of the siege of Kanehsatake (the Oka Crisis).
+He walked out to the army’s perimeter, climbed into a waiting bus and was driven to prison.

 Joe and other Mohawks who stayed behind the razor wire until the end were eventually released pending trial.
 We used to talk on the phone sometimes about how to raise funds for their defense.
 He warned me that his line was tapped by the RCMP, but we talked anyway, about fund-raising, the Lord of the Rings (a favourite book for us both), and how anxious he was—he didn’t want to come out of the house some days.
 On that blue-sky day when I visited, I sat with him on his front steps, drinking grape juice, and then watched the sun shimmer over the fields as he raked grass.
 Had dinner with him and his girlfriend in the yard, back of his place.
-I didn’t know where that country came from as I sat in Joe’s yard, behind his little house.
+As I sat in Joe’s yard, behind his little house, I didn’t know where that country came from.
 I can’t enter Indian country at will.
 Maybe it’s an illusion as deep as hayfields in summer.
 There might be only one country, growing through me, filled with electric shock and pine roots and the dust of old friends.

 Photo of Joe David, taken in Kanehsatake, courtesy of Elizabeth Sacca